amandajduva/code-quiz/README.md

 ## Credits

-While I wrote the code for this application, I received support from received support from a tutor to add to existing functions and to create new functions that dissplay the questions and highscores correctly.
+While I wrote the code for this application, I received support from received support from a tutor to add to existing functions and to create new functions that display the questions and highscores correctly.

 ## License